santisolis97/challengefly/README.md

-# Searching Pokemons
+# Searching TMDb

 ## About this project

 React project that allows the user to search for movies found in the [TMDb API](https://www.themoviedb.org/documentation/api/)

-If you want to see the result, you can go to: https://nicmalegre.github.io/api-pokemon/ Also is avaliable on: https://react-api-poke.herokuapp.com/
+If you want to see the result, you can go to: https://santisolis97.github.io/challengefly/

 **Technologies and libraries:**